-Figure 5.7: The proportion of training samples where PAY_1 >= 1.5

 By applying a logical condition to the column of the training data corresponding to the PAY_1 feature, and then taking the sum of this, we calculated the number of samples meeting this condition.
 Then, by dividing by the total number of samples, we converted this to a proportion.
-We can see that the proportion we directly calculated from the training data is equal to the proportion displayed in the left node after the first split in Figure 5.4.
+We can see that the proportion we directly calculated from the training data is equal to the proportion displayed in the left node after the first split in Figure 5.2.

 After the first split, the samples contained in each of the two nodes on the first level are split again.
-As further splits are made beyond the first split, smaller and smaller proportions of the training data will be assigned to any given node in the subsequent levels of a branch, as can be seen in Figure 5.4.
+As further splits are made beyond the first split, smaller and smaller proportions of the training data will be assigned to any given node in the subsequent levels of a branch, as can be seen in Figure 5.2.